A family trust is one of the most popular ways to safeguard assets for your loved ones.

 A family trust is designed to protect property from creditors and future liabilities, such as family law property settlements.

-The property is owned by a trust, so creditors, banks, and other financial institutions cannot pursue it even if some of the beneficiaries declare bankruptcy.
+The property is owned by a trust, so creditors, banks, and other financial institutions cannot pursue it even if a beneficiary declares bankruptcy.

-It can also be used to create an inheritance for children who don’t qualify for an individual trust.
+It can be used to create an inheritance for children who don’t qualify for an individual trust.
 You can pass on your house to your children, even if you have no direct descendants.
-The beneficiary’s ownership of the property would be as a tenant-in-common who would be able to transfer or sell the property.
+The beneficiary would own the property as a tenant-in-common so they could transfer or sell their share of the property.

 How do I transfer property ownership to a family trust?